BIG FOOT FOOD FOREST

 Picture

 Before you put up a single straw bale, there is, well, a bit of work to do.
 It turns out a straw bale building is not just a pile of straw with some plaster thrown on it.
 It requires a foundation, to give the building sound footing and keep the straw dry.
 It needs a good roof that will not leak and will preferably have some decent insulation properties.
 And on our case, it will have a timber frame structure to hold up the roof.
 Before the workshop and the straw bale piling starts, we need to have all those things finished: the foundation, the timber frame, and the roof at least enclosed.
+Here is how we built ours.

 Picture